-When a signal is issued, a "1" is transmitted to the bus via the "Feedback object output", and a "0" is transmitted at the end.
-The "Feedback object input" can (for example) be set to "1" by another sensor and the pushbutton reacts as parameterised.
+When an signal is issued, a "1" is transmitted to the bus via the "Signal object output", and a "0" is transmitted after the signal is finished.
+The "Signal object input" can also be set to "1" by another sensor.